Baby, Please Don't Go: Releases and charts

 Decca released "Baby, Please Don't Go" as Them's second single on November 6, 1964.
 With the B-side, "Gloria", it became their first hit, reaching number ten on the UK Singles Chart in February 1965.
 In the US, the single was released by Parrot Records.
 On March 20, Billboard magazine first listed the song on its extended "Bubbling Under the Hot 100" chart, where it eventually peaked at number 102 on April 24.
-The single fared better on the West Coast, where both songs appeared on weekly Top 40 playlists for Los Angeles radio station KRLA between March and June 1965, reaching number one for three weeks in April.
+The single fared better on the West Coast, where both songs topped the weekly Top 40 playlists for Los Angeles radio stations KRLA and KFWB.
 Cash Box described it as "a funky, hard-driving pleader that the fellas rock out with telling effect".

-The song was not included on Them's original British or American albums (The Angry Young Them and Them Again), however, it has appeared on several compilation albums, such as The Story of Them Featuring Van Morrison and The Best of Van Morrison.
-When it was reissued in 1991 as a single in the UK, it reached number 65 in the chart.
+The song was not included on Them's original British or American albums (The Angry Young Them (1965) and Them Again).
+Later, it was included on several compilation albums, such as The Best of Van Morrison (1990) and The Story of Them Featuring Van Morrison (1997).
+In 1990, Them's version appeared on the soundtrack of the David Lynch film Wild at Heart.
+The appearance prompted a reissue in the UK, where the single reached number 65 in the chart.
 Van Morrison also accompanied John Lee Hooker during a 1992 performance, where Hooker sings and plays "Baby, Please Don't Go" on guitar while sitting on a dock, with harmonica backing by Morrison; it was released on the 2004 Come See About Me Hooker DVD.